Trump’s Attorney General Declares War On Marijuana, Says Weed Makes You Violent

 Sessions wasn’t clear how he planned to launch his war on marijuana.
 He hasn’t explained how the Department of Justice plans to handle marijuana use in those states that legalized the usage.

-“States they can pass the laws they choose,” Sessions explained.
 “I would just say it does remain a violation of the federal legislation to distribute marijuana throughout any place in the United States, whether a state legalizes it or not.”

-Sessions’ comment seem to be in line with Sean Spicer’s comments last week saying that President Trump planned to “crack down on recreational marijuana usage.”
+Sessions’ comment seems to be in line with Sean Spicer’s comments last week saying that President Trump planned to “crack down on recreational marijuana usage.”

 Trump’s plan is to have greater enforcement on federal laws surrounding the use of cannabis.
 Spicer was quick to clarify that President Trump sees recreational and medical marijuana as two separate issues.